Cirrent/ccm_documentation_stage/docs/getting-started-with-the-ccm-development-kit.rst

 Device is not recognised
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-If the device is not recognized, you need to install the FTDI USB to UART Bridge Virtual Communication Port drivers from this link.
+If the device is not recognized, you need to install the FTDI USB to UART Bridge Virtual Communication Port drivers `from this link <https://ftdichip.com/drivers/vcp-drivers/>`_.